image

 Step 3: Submit required documents

-Step 4: Vehicle inspection & damage assessment
+Step 4: Vehicle inspection and damage assessment

-Step 5: Repair & claim settlement
+Step 5: Repair and claim settlement

-Step 6: Claim approval & settlement
+Step 6: Claim approval and settlement

 Things to consider while filing a two-wheeler insurance claim